spacexerq/MRI_testing/README.md

 >
 > python gui_GRAD_TEST.py

-If any troubles with pypulseq arise try to use
+If any troubles with pypulseq or numpy datatype arise try to use
 > pip install git+https://github.com/imr-framework/pypulseq

 instead of